 The principal cost of going to university is the fee for tuition, which covers your son or daughter’s teaching, academic facilities and may cover some costs associated with their course.

-Most UK and EU students cover the cost of full-time fees by applying for a Tuition Fee Loan.
+Most UK students cover the cost of full-time fees by applying for a Tuition Fee Loan.
 Students apply online to Student Finance England at www.gov.uk/student-finance.

 If they meet the eligibility requirements the loan is paid directly to the university to cover their tuition fees.